 Reheat steak in your air fryer for the best (reheated) steak you’ve ever had!
 If you’ve made steak and you’ve stored leftovers, reheating it in your air fryer is the best way to go.
-It’s quick and super tasty, you can get your reheated steak back to the right level of heat in less time than it takes your oven to heat up!
+It’s quick and super tasty, you can get your steak reheated in less time than it takes your oven to heat up!

 This post may contain affiliate links.
 You can read my affiliate policy here.

 Steak is one of those dishes that is traditionally not that great reheated the next day.
 Or so I believed, until I tried reheating steak in my air fryer.

 As you probably know, reheating leftover steak in a microwave or oven, is going to lead to rubbery unappetizing steak.
 You can reheat it in your oven, but that takes a long time.

 But if you reheat leftover steak in an air fryer, it’ll come out perfectly this time in less time than it takes to heat up your oven.
 Yes it will be a bit more well done than it was the first time you cooked it, but it will still be tasty and juicy (unlike the microwaved version).

 Air frying is also a great way to cook steak, check out my recipes for air fryer steak and air fryer steak bites.
 If you have never tried it before, it is really quick and easy compared to shallow frying or grilling.

 Scroll down for the printable recipe card for how to reheat steak in an air fryer, or read on for all the details!